Art Collectors's Table | House of Finn Juhl

 Unfolding the Hidden Details

 In its closed form, The Art Collector’s Table presents itself with a simple, graphical expression, but it contains a very special hidden feature.
-Upon closer inspection, the richness in detail will unfold before your eyes; The split tabletop can be unfolded, revealing a glass case - a treasure chamber for the collector's most valuable objects.
+Upon closer inspection, the richness of detail unfolds before your eyes; The split tabletop can be unfolded, revealing a glass case - a treasure chamber for the collector's most valuable objects.
 While the table is unfolded the leaves still function as two separate tabletops on which one can place a cup of coffee, while admiring the objects on display in the glass cover.

 The table is produced in American black walnut, with a solid frame and edges.
 The tabletop is veneered, so that one can experience the grain of the tree in an unbroken fashion.
-The glass case is fitted in a separate case, which is also made from walnut and is removable.
+The glass case is fitted into a separate case, which is also made from walnut and is removable.

 The Art Collector's Table in walnut with the tabletop half open.